WBOR-91-1-FM/wbor-rds-encoder/README.md

     docker compose logs -f
     ```

-5. To stop the containers:
+5. To stop the container:

     ```bash
     docker compose down

-Alternatively, you can use the provided `Makefile` to build and run the containers:
+Alternatively, you can use the provided `Makefile` to build and run the container:

 ```bash
 make